-I laughed, “I play in a cover band, and we copy real musician’s hits because everyone loves them.
+I laughed, “I play in a cover band.
+We copy real musician’s hits because everyone loves them.
 The play is genius; we are having fun with Shakespeare.”

 “What about the rumor that you call yourself ‘Teen Jesus?’”

 “That’s just an old Beatles legend being recycled.
 We went to our bass player’s church youth group last Friday night, and enjoyed the waving of arms, rolling on the floor, but not so much the speaking in tongues.
 A girl felt Jesus come into her heart and thought he looked like a teenager.
-She came to Out & Proud, and we told everyone there to open their hearts to Jesus and all the good people in their lives.
-Since our guitarist was killed by his abusive brother, we’ve been telling kids never to remain silent about abuse and to tell responsible adults if it happens to them or if they see it happening to their friends.”
+She came to Out & Proud.
+We told everyone there to open their hearts to Jesus and all the good people in their lives.
+Since our guitarist was killed by his abusive brother, we’ve been telling kids never to remain silent about abuse.
+We want them to tell responsible adults if it happens to them or if they see it happening to their friends.”

 “Do you see yourself as a teen leader?”

 “I’m just a minstrel in a play right now.
 I’m like the changeling.
 I have no lines.”

 “This interview is about our play, so I’ll just say this and stop.
 I just came out to my parents, who are very conservative.
 They love and support me.
 Out & Proud serves a role model for teens and older that you can be a good person and be gay.
 It’s the haters who cause problems.”

 We didn’t want anyone to know we were doing a pre-opening night at Michael’s party.
 We pushed to get publicity for the school performances the next weekend.
 Jimmy gave me the thumbs up, and they left.
 Mr. Clark was breathless.

 “Do you think we’ll get in the paper?”